Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Related Work

-\paragraph{Biases in languages other than English} From a language perspective, most existing research about biases in NLP has focused on English.
-For instance, \citet{dhamala2021bold} introduce the Bias in Open-Ended Language Generation Dataset (BOLD), which benchmarks social biases across five domains: profession, gender, race, religion, and political ideology, using English text generation prompts.
-Similarly, \citet{webster-etal-2018-mind} address gender bias in co-reference resolution with the Gendered Ambiguous Pronouns (GAP) corpus, a gender-balanced dataset of ambiguous pronoun-name pairs.
+From a language perspective, most existing research about biases in NLP has focused on English.
+As one of the prominent examples, \citet{dhamala2021bold} introduce the Bias in Open-Ended Language Generation Dataset (BOLD), which benchmarks social biases across five domains: profession, gender, race, religion, and political ideology, using English text generation prompts.
+However, languages differ widely in how they encode gender, which has important implications for how gender bias may surface in NLP systems across languages.
+For instance, \citet{stanczak2023quantifying} quantify gender bias in multilingual language models focusing on biases directed towards politicians, revealing how gender biases can vary in multilingual contexts and across culturally diverse datasets.

-Efforts to evaluate bias in non-English languages include the CrowS-pairs dataset, initially designed for English by \citet{nangia-etal-2020-crows}, which provides sentence pairs to evaluate nine types of bias.
-Recognizing the need for multilingual approaches, \citet{neveol2022french} extended CrowS-pairs to French, creating 1,677 sentence pairs to cover stereotypes across ten types of bias, including gender and age.
-This extension highlighted the prevalence of biases in language models across different cultural contexts.

-Other studies have explored gender bias in both English and German, revealing that methods effective for detecting bias in English may not apply as well to other languages \citep{bartl-etal-2020-unmasking}.
-Along those lines, a broader survey by \citet{ramesh-etal-2023-fairness} emphasizes the need for bias evaluation and mitigation in language models beyond English, highlighting the challenges of adapting bias detection methods to multilingual contexts.
-This growing body of research underscores the importance of developing and refining techniques to evaluate and mitigate biases in various languages, ensuring the equitable performance of NLP systems globally.

-\paragraph{Our contributions} While there is a body of literature on the impact of biases on various machine learning algorithms or studies related to stereotypes represented in datasets, to the best of our knowledge, there are no studies that have analyzed how to measure gender representation bias in texts written in gendered languages from the point of view of the prevalence of words referring to each gender.
-Addressing this gap is the focus of our research.

-Our core contribution can be contextualized in a pyramid of methodologies to automatically detect gender representation bias in text corpora.
-Traditional male-female word-counting methods would be located at the base of the pyramid.
-Unfortunately, their simplicity prevents their applicability to gendered languages like Spanish.
-Above this, we would find conventional NLP techniques, such as part-of-speech tagging.
-However, these methods might not reliably distinguish between gendered references of people versus animals or inanimate objects.
-At the apex of our methodological pyramid, we position our proposed LLM-based approach that not only identifies gendered words but also classifies them according to their role in conveying gender-related information within the text.
-Ultimately, we envision the use of these types of AI tools to automate bias evaluation with a comprehensive understanding of the underlying linguistic and social contexts.